 I fear for our climate because I truly do not believe that governments around the world are committed to acting upon climate change.
 Our economy relies on industries that are harmful to our planet.
 Leaders around the world have notoriously been reluctant to act upon climate change, because this would involve eradicating lucrative industries.
 They don’t want to do that.
 Remember when Trump claimed that global warming was a ‘money-making myth’?
 Well what will take time, money and effort is actually responding to this issue and sadly, it’s just not that important to them.

 Renewable energy is one of the key ways that we can target global warming.
 We all know about solar power, for example and it’s actually cheaper than the energy we get from burning fossil fuels.
 Wind turbines are another source and this is going to be a lot cheaper than fossil fuels in the future too.
-At the moment, 30% of our energy in the UK comes from fossil fuels.
+At the moment, 30% of our energy in the UK comes from renewable sources.
 This is good, but we need more.
 We also need to apply these changes to multiple industries – like the transport industry, for example.
 There are electric cars cropping up here and there and there are even trials taking place to build electric planes.
 People love to travel and this is going to be difficult to stop – it makes a lot of money and it also makes a lot of people happy.
 But if planes were to be powered by electric motors instead of fuel, then they would be a lot better for our planet.
 We have already seen the success of a one passenger electric plane making it across the English Channel.
 So if we continue with these trials, then we could see electric planes transporting us across the world too.

 Re-planting trees that we have burned down is important too, because as I said earlier, trees absorb CO2.
 We can also look into building carbon collectors, which I think is a really interesting option.
 Carbon collectors take in air and trap CO2 using a filter.
 Once absorbed, the CO2 is dissolved in water and at a high pressure it is pumped down 1800m and forced to enter the bedrock.
 It’s called basalt.
 The CO2 ridden water then reacts with the rock and they separate.
 Whilst the water drifts over the rock, the CO2 turns into white patches of stone.
 Cleverly, this means that it cannot effect our atmosphere anymore.